 SBAP Compliance Advisory Panel

-Provide information to the U.S. Environmental Protection Agency's Small Business Ombudsman about the state Compliance Advisory Panels and environmental issues affecting small business.
+- Providing information to the U.S. Environmental Protection Agency's Small Business Ombudsman about the state Compliance Advisory Panels and environmental issues affecting small business.

-Disseminate information between the Small Business Ombudsman and the state Compliance Advisory Panels.
+- Disseminating information between the Small Business Ombudsman and the state Compliance Advisory Panels.

 The panel consists of at least seven members – four are small business owners, or representatives of owners, two are members of the public, and one is a CDPHE employee.
 State statute defines the panel’s mission and is written in general terms to allow flexibility in how the panel interacts with the state’s small business community and other small businesses support programs, such as the Small Business Ombudsman and the Small Business Assistance Program.